He is lively as a fish in the water, with neither root nor stem

-(composite) “Venerable ones, if a student has reached this stage, if he is so firm and strong that there are no outflowings, suddenly a spark flies from flint, a lightning flash.* If he blinks his eyes, all is lost.
+Fellow believers, if a student has reached this stage, if he is so firm and strong that there are no outflowings (asrava), suddenly a spark flies from flint, a lightning flash.
+If he blinks his eyes, all is lost.
 The moment the mind is applied, it disappears; the moment a thought arises it turns away.
-One who understands keeps it always before him.”
+One who understands keeps it always before him.

 Spark does not fly from flint so fast,

-(Suzuki) “Venerable ones, you carry your bowl and your sack of shit (body) and rush about looking for the Buddha and the Dharma.
+Fellow believers, you carry your bowl and your sack of shit (body) and rush about looking for the Buddha and the Dharma.
 Do you know him who thus runs about seeking?
-He is lively as a fish in the water, has neither root nor trunk.
-Try to catch him, he refuses to be held on to; try to push him away, you cannot shake him off.
+He is lively as a fish in the water, has neither root nor stem.
+Try to catch him, he cannot be held on to; try to push him away, you cannot shake him off.
 The harder you strive after him the farther away he is.
 When you stop striving after him, he is right in front of you.
 His supersensuous voice fills your ear.
-Those without faith labor for a hundred years to no purpose.”
+Those without faith labor for a hundred years to no purpose.

 I meet him yet know him not